LearningMike/musings/README.md

 - There would be a report and suspect buttons (send local database for scrutiny?).
 - I just realized this is pointless

+# CO-OP Multiplayer Story Mode
+AI characters guide through the story, friends bring the fun.
+Because our friends are the funniest people.
+Best for VR where more player to AI interaction is possible than player to player.

+# VR Library
+A library full of books that are actual books, pdfs and epubs found in your files and its thickness determined by the number of pages.
+And it can be read with pages flipped.

+# AR AeroDynamics Game
+Let kids build an AR RC plane, while learning about how planes work.